pace-primates/paceR/README.md

 #> Variables not shown: DateOfDeathFromCensus (chr), Comments (chr)
 ```

 Note that the "foreign keys" (i.e., the columns that end with "ID") are just uninformative numbers!
-To make use of the data, you might need to join table by their ID relevant fields.
+To make use of the data, you might need to join the tables by their ID relevant fields.

 ``` r
 # Join the individuals and deaths tables